-We invite you to share your experiences and thoughts related to our theme, Mining for Tests.
+We invite you to share your experiences and thoughts related to our theme, Good Practices, in Context.
 We are looking for a broad and diverse scope of submissions.
 We strongly encourage and prefer proposals based on your personal experiences.

 What are we really looking for?